Richard's Castle: Geography

-Civil parishes

 Much of the village lies in Herefordshire, however there are two civil parishes named after Richard's Castle, one on the Herefordshire side of the county border called Richard's Castle (Hereford), and the other called Richard's Castle (Shropshire) (or "Richard's Castle (Salop)" historically).
 Both have their own parish council, which work together on some issues for the combined Richard's Castle community.
 The parish councils have the same parish clerk.

-The castle ruins, St Bartholomew's Church, the Castle Inn pub, and former Methodist chapel lie in the Herefordshire half, whilst the Shropshire side includes All Saints Church, the Village Hall and the former primary school.
+The castle ruins, St Bartholomew's Church, the Castle Inn pub,the former Methodist chapel and the Court House Dovecote lie in the Herefordshire half, whilst the Shropshire side includes All Saints' Church, the Village Hall and the former primary school.
 The Shropshire civil parish includes the villages of Overton and Woofferton, the hamlets of Batchcott and Mitnell, as well as Wheatcommon, Moor Park and McCartneys auction centre.
 The Herefordshire civil parish includes Haye Park, which forms an almost detached part.
 Hanway Common is divided between the two parishes, with the county boundary running through it.

 The Woofferton transmitting station, a notable feature of the area's landscape, spreads across the county boundary and is located in both of the Richard's Castle civil parishes.

 The Welsh Marches Line runs through the currently closed Woofferton railway station with Transport for Wales Rail services calling at Leominster and Ludlow only.